jhpyle/docassemble/demo.md

   Click "Source" to toggle the display of the [YAML] code used to generate the question.

+  % if user.location.known:
+  Your current location is ${ user.location }.
+  % endif

   [YAML]: https://en.wikipedia.org/wiki/YAML
 field: user_saw_initial_screen
 datatype: boolean